- WordPress Website Builder Alternatives

-One of the biggest benefits of Joomla is that it is completely free and open source so you have absolute control over the website you create.
+One of the biggest benefits of Joomla is that it is completely free and open source, so you have absolute control over the website you create.

 The CMS offers great multi-lingual support with over 70 translation packs available in its core.
-You get many features like content versioning, scheduling and management that you would expect in a CMS.
+You get many features like content versioning, scheduling, and management that you would expect in a CMS.
 The WYSIWYG editor that comes with Joomla supports direct drag and drop of images into the content.

 Check out our article comparing WordPress and Joomla.

 Behind the scenes, Drupal is written in PHP and can work with MySQL or MariaDB for any database needs.
 You can also use PostgreSQL or SQLite if you want.
-It will also work on any web server with appropriate PHP version installed.
-This basically means that you won't have to worry about facing any installation issues.
+It will also work on any web server with the appropriate PHP version installed.
+This basically means that you won't have to worry about installation issues.